WintersDeep/wintersdeep_postcode/README.md

    - [Having Validation Problems?](#having-validation-problems)
  - [Custom Special Cases](#custom-special-cases)
  - [Licence and Farewell](#licence-and-farewell)

+## Installation
+You can quickly install the library using pip:
+`pip install wintersdeep_postcode`

 ## Library Usage
  This library can be used in your code using a number of interfaces; the best choice will dependion your use case and requirements.